-Do you want to speak Italian more easily and confidently by the end of 2017?
+By the way, we are approaching the end of 2017.
+Did you set a goal to speak Italian more easily and confidently by the end of 2017?

 If we learn how to incorporate “commonly used phrases” when we speak Italian, we will be able to express ourselves more easily and quickly.
 We will be on our way to building complex sentences and speaking more like we do in our native language!

-This post is the sixth in a series that will originate in our Conversational Italian!
+This post is the eighth in a series that originates in our Conversational Italian!
 Facebook group.
-After our group has had a chance to use these phrases, I will post them on this blog for everyone to try.
+Our group has had a chance to use these phrases.
+Now I am posting them on this blog for everyone to try!